 3.)
 Too Many Devices

-Arguably, a house with tons of doors and windows may be a challenge, as you need to make sure all of them properly closed.
-That’s similar for your company’s system; you need to observe out for all of your access points, for each device connected to your network, because a single vulnerable one is enough to compromise all the remainder.
+Arguably, a house with tons of doors and windows may be a challenge, as you need to make sure all of them are properly closed.
+That’s similar to your company’s system; you need to observe all of your access points, for each device connected to your network, because a single vulnerable one is enough to compromise all the remainder.

-If you have got control over your devices, you’ll be able to apply identical safety customary and procedures to all of them.
-However, once your employees are working remotely or with their personal smartphone, tablet or computer, it gets far more troublesome to identify weaknesses.
+If you have got control over your devices, you’ll be able to apply identical safety customs and procedures to all of them.
+However, once your employees are working remotely or with their personal smartphones, tablet, or computer, it gets far more troublesome to identify weaknesses.
 Again, the solution is to put in place policies for the entire company, for instance, a rule that permits the employees to access the system with a personal device, however as long as it has particular security criteria.

 4.)
 Untrained Personnel

 This may come as a surprise, however, phishing emails are still one of the most successful strategies for getting illegal access to a system.
 Some phishing attempts may be quite obvious, however, others are tougher to recognize, particularly if the attacker has used social engineering techniques to review your company and better impersonate the part.

 That’s why it’s crucial to train your employees, every single one amongst them, on cybersecurity best practices.
 Teach them to look for and spot the signals of a potential phishing email, however also offer them an email address to which they will forward suspicious messages, in order that they can be screened if unsure. never underestimate human error.